Researchers develop guidelines for reporting polygenic risk scores

-Category: Environment Hits: 1Scientists and healthcare providers are beginning to use polygenic risk scores for assessing a person's inherited risk for common complex diseases.
+Category: Environment Hits: 3Scientists and healthcare providers are beginning to use polygenic risk scores for assessing a person's inherited risk for common complex diseases.
 But researchers have observed inconsistencies in how such scores are calculated and reported.
 To address this concern, researchers have published a framework that identifies the minimal polygenic risk score-related information that scientists should include in their studies.

 Read more https://www.sciencedaily.com/releases/2021/03/210310122540.htm